durban/choam/README.md

       non-transactional code; `Rxn` doesn't support this, the contents of an `r: Ref[A]` can only be accessed from inside a `Rxn`.
   - Similarities between `Rxn`s and STM transactions include the following:
-    - atomicity
-    - consistency
-    - isolation
+    - atomicity, consistency and isolation
     - `Rxn` also provides a correctness property called [*opacity*](https://web.archive.org/web/20200918092715/https://nbronson.github.io/scala-stm/semantics.html#opacity);
       a lot of STM implementations also guarantee this property (e.g., `scala-stm`),